gitter-badger/bonzi/README.md

 # bonzi
-A immersive development environment for xen
+[WIP] A immersive development environment for xen (which is also WIP)